 In winter the roads were kept snow covered.
 “Oh what fun it is to ride in a one-horse open sleigh.”
 I remember doing this more than once.
 There used to be races on Main Street Ramsey.
 We had a one-horse sleigh, often called a “cutter,” and a larger one holding four and the driver.
 I have sleigh bells which the book says are 18th Century.
 Rich people even had silver-plated bells.
 We had a pair of chimes (three each) which fastened on the harness over the horse’s back.
 Snow weather also helped in bringing timber out of the mountains.
 The sleighs they used were made with two sets of runners.
 Wagons and sleighs were also made in Ramsey on Mechanic Street by my great-grandfather, John Y. Dater, who was born in Mahwah.

 This article, by John Y. Dater, was first published in “The Old Station Timetable” in February 1982.

 From the late 18th century this area of Bergen County was part of Franklin Township, named for the last royal governor of New Jersey.
 He was a son of Benjamin Franklin., February 5.
-1849, the New Jersey Legislature established Hohokus Township running north from the Ridgewood line to the state line at Mahwah.
-It ran from the Ramapo Mts. east to the Saddle River and embraced the towns of Hohokus, Waldwick, Saddle River, Allendale, Upper Saddle River, Ramsey and Mahwah.
-The bill mentions crossing the Paterson and Ramapo Railroad at Hohokus.
+1849, the New Jersey Legislature established HoHoKus Township running north from the Ridgewood line to the state line at Mahwah.
+It ran from the Ramapo Mtns.
+East to the Saddle River and embraced the towns of HoHoKus, Waldwick, Saddle River, Allendale, Upper Saddle River, Ramsey and Mahwah.
+The bill mentions crossing the Paterson and Ramapo Railroad at HoHoKus.